ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

      *International College of Manitoba, Winnipeg*
      * Gpa: 4.00
      * Winter 2019 Honour Roll
+     : * Achieved a high GPA as a full-time student at the International College of Manitoba.

 **2019-2023**
 :    **Bachelor of Science, Computer Science**<br />